openstack/ironic/doc/source/contributor/webapi-version-history.rst

 --------------------

 Added ``description`` field to the node object to enable operators to store any information relates to the node.
-The field is up to 4096 characters.
+The field is limited to 4096 characters.

 1.50 (Stein, master)
 --------------------